sistelexis/CarND-PID-Control-Project/README.md

 It is hard to evaluate all the working sets of parameters.
 The main idea is to find the sweet spot between reactivity and stability.
 Using twiddle should provide us a set near those last two.
 Unfortunately, due to lack of time, I have not been able to follow that path.

+Anyway, those values are close to those used by Sebastian during the course [-0.2 -0.004 -3.0], that also provides a good result on the simulator.

+## Using the code

+Since this project is made more to help students get in touch with all the modules and understand how their parameters will affect the car behaviour, running the code must be done with those parameters.

+Example:

+~# ./pid -0.1 0 -3

+or

+~# ./pid -0.2 -0.004 -3.0

+Note: Although issues on my PC did not allow me to get a recording, following the example it can easily be achieved running my code.